ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/create.rst

 Create Victims
 --------------

-To create a Victim, the most basic format is:
+The most basic format used to create a Victim is:

 .. code::